Who We Are

 Through vibrant grassroots partnerships that deliver leadership development and post-secondary education, I-LEAD engages and works alongside low-income residents aspiring to achieve economic and social equity, to help them liberate their full potential.

-Our client community of students includes all who strive to achieve economic and social equity.
-Our team shares a deep sense of solidarity with our clients, because we have shared the challenges of overcoming economic deprivation and social isolation arising from systems of oppression and structural racism.
+Our team shares a deep sense of solidarity with our clients and are aware of the challenges of overcoming economic deprivation and social isolation arising from systems of oppression and structural racism.
 Our clients experience these challenges as inequitable access to support for educational and economic achievement, to social and business opportunities, and to social and financial capital.
 Our clients live within urban neighborhoods of color in Southeast/Central Pennsylvania, extending from Philadelphia in the East to Lancaster and Coatesville in the West.

 From 1995 through 2005, I-LEAD served as the lead training partner for Urban Genesis, Inc., focusing primarily on the development of community leaders in Philadelphia.
 From 2001 through 2005, I-LEAD served as the lead training partner for the Pennsylvania Weed and Seed program.
-In this capacity, through a multi-year grant exceeding $2 million, I-LEAD delivered leadership and organizational development training, as well as related technical assistance services, to faith-based and community organizations in sixteen Pennsylvania cities.
+Through a multi-year grant exceeding $2 million, I-LEAD delivered leadership and organizational development training, and related technical assistance services to faith-based and community organizations in 16 Pennsylvania cities.
 The program included not only thousands of hours of leadership and organizational development training delivered on-site to cohorts of grassroots faith-based and community leaders, but also ongoing technical assistance, including regional conferences and the provision of mini-grants to support the leadership development and organizational capacity-building objectives of the program.

 In 2001, with support from the Comcast Foundation, I-LEAD developed a comprehensive technology curriculum and incorporated it into all of its programming.
 With grants exceeding $1 million received from the Pennsylvania Department of Health through the University of Pittsburgh’s Center for Minority Health, I-LEAD established its community health programming.
-Since 2003, I-LEAD has provided health advocacy leadership programs, community health worker training, bio-preparedness, CNA and VESL training and education through grassroots and community organizations which serve predominantly minority neighborhoods throughout Central and Southeastern Pennsylvania.
+Since 2003, I-LEAD has provided health advocacy leadership programs, community health worker training, bio-preparedness, CNA and Vocational ESL training.
+The training was offered through grassroots and community organizations which serve predominantly minority neighborhoods throughout Central and Southeastern Pennsylvania.

-At the behest of adult trainees seeking college credit for their coursework, I-LEAD translated its leadership training into an accredited two year college program 2005 in collaboration with Harcum College.
-ACE was piloted at the Chester Education Foundation in Chester, PA and now operates cohorts in Philadelphia, Upper Darby, Coatesville, Lancaster, and Reading, PA with large social service agencies: Congreso de Latinos Unidos, Chester Education Foundation, the Spanish American Civic Association, and with faith and community based organizations such as Deliverance Evangelistic Church and Life Transforming Ministries.
+At the behest of adult trainees seeking college credit for their coursework, I-LEAD translated its leadership training into an accredited two year college program in 2005 in collaboration with Harcum College.
+ACE was piloted at the Chester Education Foundation in Chester, PA and now operates cohorts in Philadelphia, Coatesville, Lancaster, and Reading, PA.
+ACE Partners are large social service agencies such as Congreso de Latinos Unidos and the Spanish American Civic Association, and faith and community based organizations such as Deliverance Evangelistic Church and Life Transforming Ministries.